centrifugal/pycent/README.md

 Cent v5 contains the following notable changes compared to Cent v4:

-* Constructor slightly changed, refer to the examples above.
+* Client constructor slightly changed, refer to the examples above.
+* To call desired API import and construct a request object (inherited from Pydantic `BaseModel`) and pass it to `send` method of the client.
 * Base exception class is now `CentError` instead of `CentException`, exceptions SDK raises were refactored.
 * To send multiple commands in one HTTP request SDK provides `batch` method.